Work-Based Learning: Learning Beyond the Classroom

-Work Based Learning (WBL) is a program that gives students an opportunity to use what they learn in the classroom on the job, and earn academic credit.
+Work-Based Learning (WBL) is an opportunity for students to use what they learn in the classroom on the job, and earn academic credit.
+Students must work a minimum of 160 hours to receive 1 credit hour or 320 hours to receive 2 credit hours of academic credit.

 Depending upon the employer, a student may or may not receive pay for working.
 More important than the pay is the opportunity to earn a positive reference for a résumé.
 Paid or unpaid, students will be expected to go to work every day as scheduled, dress appropriately, and show their ability to get along with clients, co-workers, and supervisors.

-The program is dependent upon the cooperation of employers and educators working with students to create a realistic transition from college to the workplace.
-Students have a choice of working 10 hours per week for one credit hour (160 total hours) or 20 hours per week for two credit hours (320 total hours).
+WBL is dependent upon the cooperation of employers and educators working with students to create realistic transitions from college to the workplace.

-To be eligible, a student must also meet the following criteria:
+To be eligible, the student must meet the following criteria:

-- Receive approval from the Work Based Learning program director.
+- Receive approval from the discipline coordinator overseeing the student’s program of study

 Students are expected to adhere to all policies and procedures of CCC and the employer.
 Failure to do so may result in being withdrawn from the WBL course and assignment, and/or earning a failing grade.